Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.8.1.q) Fast math must be kept off.
 - A.8.1.r) Smooth world must be turned off.
 This is on by default and must be changed.
 - A.8.1.s) Lazy Chunk Loading must be turned off.
 This is on by default and must be changed.
+- A.8.1.z) Preloaded Chunks must be kept off.
 \
 - Other:
 - A.8.1.t) Show FPS must be kept off.